-Prior to starting school or when transferring into the district, it is the parent's responsibility to present an approved lowa Department of Public Health Immunization Certificate signed by a health care provider stating that the student has received the immunizations required by law.
+Prior to starting school or when transferring into the district, it is the parent's responsibility to present an approved Iowa Department of Public Health Immunization Certificate signed by a health care provider stating that the student has received the immunizations required by law.
 Students without the proper certificate are not allowed to attend school until they receive the immunizations or the parent makes arrangements with the principal.
 Only for specific medical or religious purposes are students exempted from the immunization requirements.
-Students must also be required to pass a TB test prior to attending school.
 Parents who have questions should contact the office.